Samsung's new foldables will arrive at Unpacked on Aug. 11

 The company sent invites to reporters, saying its virtual keynote will take place at 7 a.m.
 PT on Aug.
 11. While parts of the world are reopening in the midst of the coronavirus pandemic, tech companies aren't yet holding product launches in person.
 The invite touted: "Get ready to unfold."

 While Samsung hasn't yet detailed what it will announce at Unpacked, it has already opened up its Reserve Now system for Galaxy fans to claim a device in advance.
-Customers who reserve early are eligible for perks such as increased trade-in credit and 12 months of Samsung Care Plus at a discounted rate.
+Customers who reserve early are eligible for perks such as 12 months free of Samsung Care Plus, up to an extra $100 trade-in credit and a special pre-order offer that Samsung hasn't yet detailed.

 The event on Aug.
 11 is Samsung's third Unpacked of the year, and it's expected to continue a trend set by previous launches -- making devices more affordable for consumers.
 In January, the company unveiled its flagship Galaxy S21 smartphone, which it sold for $200 less than its predecessor.
 Then in March, it highlighted its inexpensive Galaxy A line of smartphones.